.

 Dental insurance provides coverage for various dental services, such as routine check-ups, cleanings, fillings, and emergency medical procedures.

 When you purchase a plan, you pay a premium that helps offset the medical costs of these services.
-If you need dental care during your stay, you can visit a dentist within the insurance network and either pay a reduced fee or have the costs covered by the insurance provider.
+If you need dental care during your stay, you can visit a dentist with your insurance provider and either pay a reduced fee or have the costs covered by the insurance provider.

 This way, you can maintain your oral health and address any dental emergencies promptly, ensuring a safer and more comfortable visit to Canada.